toninooleary/Artificial-Intelligence-And-Adaptive-Behaviour-Notes/(L5)evolution.md

     - Scheduling problems
     - Container load optimisation

-## GA example - evolving airfoil in a wind tunnel (Disciplinary example - engineering)
+## GA example - evolving airfoil in a wind tunnel (Disciplinary example - engineering);

 Ingo Rechenberg 1964

-    1. Change (mutate) a random angle by a small amount (small changes mroe likely)
+    1. Change (mutate) a random angle by a small amount (small changes more likely)
     2. Measure drag.
 If it is worse undo the changes.
     3. Go to 1